 Washing dishes uses water, energy, chemicals, as well as your valuable time, so an efficient approach can save a lot of each.
-Since dishwashing machines are the norm for the majority of people, most of our tips will be for these.
-Large appliances like dishwashers account for a huge chunk of your home usage, but if used properly and maintained, a dishwasher can be more environmentally friendly than hand washing.
-Here's some more in-depth knowledge to keep that dishwasher running green.
+There is still a debate which is greener, washing by hand or using a dishwasher, but if you do have a dishwasher or are thinking of getting one, here is some more in-depth knowledge to keep that dishwasher running green.

 Top Green Dishwasher Tips